Varieties of Arabic

 In terms of typological classification, Arabic dialectologists distinguish between two basic norms: Bedouin and Sedentary.
 This is based on a set of phonological, morphological, and syntactic characteristics that distinguish between these two norms.
-However, it is not really possible to keep this classification, partly because the modern dialects, especially urban variants, typically amalgamate features from both norms.
+However, it is not really possible to maintain this classification, partly because the modern dialects, especially urban variants, typically amalgamate features from both norms.
 Geographically, modern Arabic varieties are classified into five groups: Maghrebi, Egyptian (including Egyptian and Sudanese), Mesopotamian, Levantine and Peninsular Arabic.
 Speakers from distant areas, across national borders, within countries and even between cities and villages, can struggle to understand each other's dialects.

 Classification

 Geographical distribution of the varieties of Arabic (excluding Judeo-Arabic) per Ethnologue and other sources:

 Regional varieties

 The greatest variations between kinds of Arabic are those between regional language groups.
 Arabic dialectologists formerly distinguished between just two groups: the Mashriqi (eastern) dialects, east of Libya which includes the dialects of Arabian Peninsula, Mesopotamia, Levant, Egypt, Sudan, and the Maghrebi (western) dialects which includes the dialects of North Africa (Maghreb) west of Egypt.
 The mutual intelligibility is high within each of those two groups, while the intelligibility between the two groups is asymmetric: Maghrebi speakers are more likely to understand Mashriqi than vice versa.

 Arab dialectologists have now adopted a more detailed classification for modern variants of the language, which is divided into five major groups: Peninsular, Mesopotamian, Levantine, Egypto-Sudanic or Nile Valley (including Egyptian and Sudanese), and Maghrebi.

 These large regional groups do not correspond to borders of modern states.
 In the western parts of the Arab world, varieties are referred to as الدارجة ad-dārija, and in the eastern parts, as العامية al-ʿāmmiyya.
 Nearby varieties of Arabic are mostly mutually intelligible, but faraway varieties tend not to be.
 Varieties west of Egypt are particularly disparate, with Egyptian Arabic speakers claiming difficulty in understanding North African Arabic speakers, while North African Arabic speakers' ability to understand other Arabic speakers is mostly due to the widespread popularity of Egyptian and Levantine popular media (for example Syrian or Lebanese TV shows).
 This phenomenon is called asymmetric intelligibility.